UBC-MDS/num_theory/README.md

 ![PyPI](https://img.shields.io/pypi/v/num-theory-euler-problems?color=blue&label=PyPI)

 A high-performance Python package for number theory operations, optimized for Project Euler and computational mathematics problems.
+From prime factorization to generating arithmetic progressions, the num_theory package is a versatile tool for students, researchers, and enthusiasts alike.
+It can also serve as a utility for developing solutions to Project Euler problems.

 ## Features